Dracula-DAO/cardano-devnet/README.md

 $ devnet 10
 ```

-3. Monitor the devnet in a terminal window:
+3. Monitor the devnet in a different terminal window:

 ```
+$ cd cardano-devnet
 $ monitor
 ```

-4. Transfer some funds from the faucet to a Jambhala address:
+4. Transfer some funds from the faucet to a Jambhala address (the 'utxos' command comes from cardano-cli-guru):

 ```
 $ utxos faucet